tarannumzaman/tarannumzaman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+1. One paper aceepted in FiCloud 2023
+2. One Paper published in IEEE SoutheastCon2023
 I am actively searching for a self motivated and hard working MS students in the Software Engineering, Data Mining, and Information Systems.

 About Me